Skip to content

 TL;DR

-Think of pyproject.toml as the package.json for Python.
-It's a single configuration file that holds your project's metadata, dependencies, and tool settings.
-Whether you use .venv, pyenv, or uv, this one file simplifies development and makes collaboration smoother.
+pyproject.toml is roughly the package.json for Python.
+One file holds your project metadata, dependencies, and tool settings.
+Whether you're using .venv, pyenv, or uv, putting everything here makes setup and collaboration easier.

 What is pyproject.toml?